Table of Contents

-Much like 2017’s cryptomania or the dot-com mania of the 90’s, the cannabis industry is set to follow a similar pattern, meaning a bubble which will inevitably burst.
+Much like 2017’s crypto-mania or the dot-com mania of the 90s, the cannabis industry is set to follow a similar pattern, meaning a bubble that will inevitably burst.
 However, just because the bubble bursts, doesn’t necessarily mean it’s over, so you should be particularly cautious not to get caught up in the excitement.

 Huge Swings in Cannabis

 The bubble has been particularly evident in the cannabis industry over the past year with many stocks doubling and tripling in value seemingly overnight.
 Shares which were up over 200 percent at the beginning of October, have since dropped nearly 50 percent – all perfectly timed with legalization in Canada.
 Some of these companies include Tilray, Canopy, Aurora, and Chronos.

 Consider the investment phrase, “Buy the rumor, sell the news.”
 In the case of cannabis, word on the street was the future legalization in Canada (rumor), and on the day of legalization, the stocks dropped precipitously (news).

 Realizing when you’re in a bubble can be difficult.
 Always exercise caution when it’s a hot topic of discussion.
 On the flip side, you should also be cautious when talking seems quiet or rumblings become negative.

 Don’t fall prey to the classic case of “fear of missing out.”
 History can be a most excellent teacher, and in this particular example, there’s a lot to learn from the dot-com era.
 When the bubble burst there was a great deal of opportunity.
 Many tech companies came out of the aftermath to become vital players today.
 However, had you bought the stock at the height of the dot-com boom, you’d likely still be upside down on those investments today.